Rory Gilmore: Storylines

-After graduating Chilton as valedictorian and with a 4.2 GPA, Rory goes on to attend Yale University, her grandfather's alma mater, in season four—although her entire life she had wanted to go to Harvard—having decided that the benefits of Yale outweighed her dream of studying at Harvard.
-During her freshman year, Rory resides at Durfee Hall and shares a dorm room with Tana, Janet, and fellow Chilton alumna Paris Geller.
+After graduating from Chilton as valedictorian and with a 4.2 GPA, Rory goes on to attend Yale University, her grandfather's alma mater, in season four—although her entire life she had wanted to go to Harvard—having decided that the benefits of Yale outweighed her dream of studying at Harvard.
+During her first year, Rory resides at Durfee Hall and shares a dorm room with Tana, Janet, and fellow Chilton alumna Paris Geller.
 She moves to Branford College, the same residential college that her grandfather, Richard Gilmore, lived in, at the beginning of her sophomore year.
-There she shares a dorm room with Paris.
-At Yale, Rory majors in English and pursues her interest in journalism; she wants to be a foreign correspondent and her role model is Christiane Amanpour.
-She writes for the Yale Daily News and is its editor towards the end of her studies.
+There, she shares a dorm room with Paris.
+At Yale, Rory majors in English and pursues her interest in journalism; she wants to be a foreign correspondent, and her role model is Christiane Amanpour.
+She writes for the Yale Daily News and is its editor toward the end of her studies.

-While at Yale, Rory reconnects with Dean, who married Lindsay (a fellow schoolmate), straight after high school, but it is soon clear that he impulsively did it as a rebound from Rory.
-During the same period, Jess shows up unexpectedly at Yale to see Rory, and asks her to run away with him, but she refuses.
-Dean gets jealous but he and Rory grow closer and have an affair, during which Rory loses her virginity.
+While at Yale, Rory reconnects with Dean, who married Lindsay (a fellow schoolmate from Stars Hollow High) straight after high school, but it is soon clear that he impulsively did it as a rebound from Rory.
+During the same period, Jess shows up unexpectedly at Yale to see Rory and asks her to run away with him, but she refuses.
+Dean gets jealous, but he and Rory grow closer and have an affair, during which Rory loses her virginity.
 Lorelai is angry and disappointed in Rory, who decides to leave for Europe with her grandmother for the summer to avoid conflicts.
-Shortly after, Dean separates from Lindsay and the two continue seeing each other.
+Shortly after, Dean separates from Lindsay, and they continue to see each other.
+They break up after Dean arrives at the Gilmore mansion to see that Rory—wearing a family diamond tiara, earrings, and necklace—is having a coming out party attended by male students from Yale.